 Code-Cracker first appeared in New Zealand papers in the mid-nineties, and its following among local puzzle solvers grew quickly.
 It is now well-established as one of the most popular features in many New Zealand newspapers, and its presence in the majority of New Zealand's daily papers, (including the New Zealand Herald; Dominion Post; The Press and the Otago Daily Times) makes it the most widely published word-puzzle in the country.

 In the UK, the puzzle is known as Codeword, and appears seven times a week in the Daily Mail.
-In the hugely competitive UK newspaper puzzle world where the life-span of any puzzle averages only about four years, Codeword is well into its second decade as one of the Daily Mail's most popular puzzles.
+In the hugely competitive UK newspaper puzzle world where the life-span of any puzzle averages only about four years, Codeword is well into its third decade as one of the Daily Mail's most popular puzzles.
 Simon Shuker's Code-Cracker is also enjoyed in other locations around the world, from Belfast to Bangalore; from Natal to Nairobi.

 In the UK, other dailies quickly became aware of the popularity of the Daily Mail's Codeword and began to introduce their own versions of the puzzle.
 It is said that imitation is the sincerest form of flattery: when the broadsheet The Daily Telegraph introduced their version of the puzzle, they unsubtly titled it Codewords.